Gnosder/Gaming/Shadow Breakers/5 Magic.md

 Creatures instinctivly release or 'tithe' a portion of their Aether during any sort of prayer, oblation, or exaltation to the object of their behavior.
 E.g. whilst praying to a God a creature tithes a portion of their Aether to that God; e.g. while attending a performance of a popular Bard the adoring crowd tithes some of their Aether to that performer.
 Most creatures do not know or notice they do this.
 Intense emotions or extreme situations can also cause this to happen, but the Aether is released into the world insted of tithed to another.
 When a mortal creature is tithed Aether it is often just bled out into the world unless that creature can catch and manipulate it.

 For most beings Aether is a passive force that exists in the world as a natural part of existance.
 It can allow people to do 'super human' feats, but it is rarly thought of in such a way.
 These things are normal and typically grow with age.
 E.g. an Eldery laborer might be able to easily lift several hundred pounds of stone by themself; e.g. a veteran soldier might be able to march for days without rest.
 While all creatures eventually sucumb to time and pass on, age typically confers strength until very near the end.
 The presence of Aether increases mortal lifespans greatly.

+## Casting Magic

+2d6+ Skill + Implement vs Defense or Complexity.
+Effect is Degree of Success (DoS).